almerav/almerav/README.md

 <div align="center">

-# Hi there, I'm Almera Valladolid 👋
+# Hi there, I'm Almera👋

 ## 😼 About Me
 I'm a **Computer Science student** passionate about **web development, UI/UX design, and backend technologies**.
 I have experience working with **React, Next.js, TypeScript, NestJS, PostgreSQL, Python, and Flutter**.